Making the switch

 You can apply for an internal transfer if you are a current continuing undergraduate student.

-If you are not changing your program but wanting to apply to change your campus you have two options*.
+If you are a continuing domestic student and not changing your program but want to apply to change your campus you have two options*:

 1. Same program code

-If your current program has the same program code across all campuses and you wish to change your campus you can submit your request via email to firstname.lastname@example.org and provide the following details:
+If you are a continuing domestic student and your current program has the same program code across all campuses, you can email your request to email@example.com and provide the following details:

 Note: Requests to transfer campus are not always guaranteed.
 Commencing students looking to change campus, should take note of programs now closed, and that you must meet the admission requirements for the other campus – some programs at another campus may have a higher minimum selection rank.